mohd-raza/mohd-raza/README.md

 - 🔭 I’m currently working on **Deep Learning and Pytorch**

-- 🌱 I’m currently learning **I'm currently learning Data Structures Algorithms and Blockchain Development.**
+- 🌱 I’m currently learning **Data Structures Algorithms and Blockchain Development.**

 - 👯 I’m looking to collaborate on **Open Source, Web Development and Deep Learning Projects.**